 If you’re sharing everything you post on your Business Page to your personal timeline, what’s the point of having two separate pages?
 This is especially annoying to friends who use Facebook as a strictly social platform.
 It’s good to remind your friends and acquaintances of what you do from time to time by sharing certain posts, but just like in real life, you don’t want to aggressively over-promote your business to your social circle.

 Bonus Content:Feeling lost about social media efforts?
 Download our free Social Media Field Guide to learn what you should and shouldn’t focus on.

 DO engage your audience with trending topics in your industry

-Posts engaging your audience about your local market or industry trends by asking for their opinions or feedback are great — it gets your audience involved with your posts (which makes them appear to even more people) and also keeps you in touch with your community.
-As an added bonus, it also demonstrates your credibility and brands you as a source of information.
+Posts engaging your audience about your local market or industry trends by asking for their opinions or feedback are great.
+These increase audience engagement with your posts (which makes them appear to even more people) and also keeps you in touch with your community.
+As an added bonus, it also demonstrates your credibility and brands you as a reliable source of information.

 DO NOT post political or religious views on your Facebook Business Page